Skip to content

 » READ MORE: Dave Dombrowski is ‘responsible’ for this reeling Phillies roster.
 And these decisions helped get them here.

-“To me, he was still throwing the ball good,” Thomson said.
+“[Painter] was at 85 pitches, and to me, he was still throwing the ball good,” Thomson said.
 “He’s got to learn to get through that.
 And he will.”

-It was a show of confidence in a prized 23-year-old rookie, a move most managers make in April to pay dividends in August and September.
+Not calling for the lefty went against the scouting report.
+But it was a show of confidence in a prized 23-year-old rookie, a move most managers make in April to pay dividends in August and September.

-“After the Acuña home run, there was kind of a switch that flipped, and I got really competitive and aggressive in the zone,” Painter siad.
+“After the Acuña home run, there was kind of a switch that flipped, and I got really competitive and aggressive in the zone,” Painter said.
 “It was kind of, ‘Keep the foot on the pedal.’
 But I just fell behind.”

 Indeed, Painter threw a curveball in the dirt and a fastball far outside.
 Painter had to come back with a heater, and Harris was waiting for it.
 Although it was low in the zone, Harris hit it over left fielder Brandon Marsh’s outstretched glove.